jameshughes89/cs102/src/site/topics/intro/introduction.rst

     structures, and algorithms.

-How do I go about programming Java!?
+How Do I Go About Programming Java!?
 ------------------------------------

 * :doc:`Go here </getting-set/getting-set>`

-Can we Write Code Now?
+Can We Write Code Now?
 ----------------------

 * Below is an example of ``Hello, world!`` in Python and Java